nholtz/sanal-book/_build/text/sdbeams/frame-reactions-1.md

 ### 2.7.2: Loads on Inclined Members, General Relationships

-Here are some general relationships, expressed in terms of the geometry of the basi structure.
+Here are some general relationships, expressed in terms of the geometry of the basic structure.
 For each load case are shown the moment about point _a_, $M_a$, the total vertical component, $F_y$, and the total horizontal component, $F_x$.
-Also shown are the distribute components normal to the member, $w_n$ and parallel to it,
+Also shown are the distributed components normal to the member, $w_n$ and parallel to it,
 $w_p$.
+These distributed components, $w_n$ and $w_p$, are particularly
+important when it comes time to construct the NVM diagrams for sloped members, but can also be useful for local member equilibrium.

 **Basic Structure**